We’re on a mission to simplify investment into high growth Kiwi companies.

-Francis is an expert in public policy and business development.
-After completing a PhD at the University of Cambridge, Francis had five years working for Fonterra in Auckland in a variety of trade and value chain strategy management positions.
+Francis is an expert in business development, sales and trade policy.
+After completing a PhD at the University of Cambridge in 2007 Francis started his business career working in strategy in the New Zealand dairy industry.
+Since 2013 he has been based in Europe and he is currently Fonterra's Business Development Manager focusing on Italy, South East Europe and Israel.
 He has a passion for classical music, good public transport, and the success of New Zealand businesses at home and abroad.
 He lives in Amsterdam with his wife and four young children.

 Richard has held multiple roles with Fonterra and is currently based in Shanghai leading Fonterra’s Foodservice business across China.
 Richard’s experience includes successfully launching MyMilk, and independent milk sourcing subsidiary for Fonterra in New Zealand, global asset optimisation, strategic planning and implementation and financial valuation.
 Prior to completing his studies, Richard spent over 8 years working in Auckland's hospitality industry, over which time he developed a passion for New Zealand food and wine.

 Stephen is a principal of Franks & Ogilvie, which focuses on commercial and public law.
 Stephen is a former chairman and partner of law firm Chapman Tripp.
 He is recognised nationally as an expert in company law, having specialised in flotations and securities markets.
 He began practising law in 1973, spent two years in the Office of the Ombudsman, has been a Member of Parliament, Member of the Securities Commission, Council Member of the Institute of Directors, and the Deputy Chairman of the Stock Exchange's Market Surveillance Panel.

 Alastair is a career merchant banker, co-founder of the Antipodes group of companies, and one of the most experienced corporate advisors in the country.
 Over the past 20 years, he has also been an active investor in emerging SMEs, providing financial and strategic advice to the management teams in those businesses.
 Alistair was a foundation member and Deputy Chairman of the Takeovers Panel.